MohammadShakhatreh/wn-server/Report/Report.md

 ## Item 40: Consistently use the Override annotation

 using this can prevent hidden bugs like when overriding `equals` method.

+## Item 42: Prefer lambdas to anonymous classes

+Used whenever possible in the project especially in streams.

 ## Item 49: Check parameters for validity